-- Encoding: Choose the correct encoding to read the file. - Separator: Defines what character separates each fields in the file. - Comment Delimiter: Defines what character starts a comment line. - Text Delimiter: Defines what character surrounds text fields in the file, preventing the Field Delimiter from being interpreted within those text delimiters. - Ignore unparseable lines: Ignores any line that does not correspond to the settings above. - First row contains field names: Uses the first line of the CSV as headers, which automatically names all extracted fields. - 5.
+- Encoding: Defines which encoding is used to read the file. - Separator: Defines which character separates each field in the file. - Comment Delimiter: Defines which character starts a comment line. - Text Delimiter: Defines which character surrounds text fields in the file.
+Separators and comment delimiters within text are not interpreted as separator or delimiter; they are seen as text. - Ignore unparseable lines: Ignores any line that does not correspond to the settings above. - First row contains field names: Uses the first line of the CSV as headers, which automatically names all extracted fields.

 Verify that the data is read properly and click Finish.
+All data fields are automatically extracted in one extraction step.